brooklynrail/brooklynrail-platform/content/people/steve-seid.md

 name: Steve Seid
 first_name: Steve
 last_name: Seid
-short_bio: "For twenty five years, **Steve Seid** was a Film and Video Curator at the Pacific Film Archive at the University of California, Berkeley.
-He organized over 1,000 programs of video art, film, and new media for the PFA’s public programs.
-He has taught video aesthetics and history courses at the University of California, Berkeley, San Francisco State University, the California College of Arts, and the San Francisco Art Institute.
-Following on the preservation of videotapes from the National Center for Experiments in Television (1967-1975), Seid curated _Videospace_ (2000), a gallery exhibition dedicated to the first TV Lab.
-He co-curated the first museum retrospective of _Ant Farm_, the ‘60s/’70s art collective and creators of _Cadillac Ranch_ and _Media Burn_, which toured internationally. "
+short_bio: "For twenty five years, **Steve Seid** was a Media Curator at the Pacific Film Archive at the University of California, Berkeley.
+During that time, he presented almost a thousand public programs, featuring experimental media, forgotten film genres, and a sampling of international cinema.
+He recently worked on the restoration of Steven Arnold’s _Luminous Procuress_ (1971) and poet Ruth Weiss’s only film effort, _The Brink_ (1961).
+Seid has published _Radical Light: Alternative Film & Video in the San Francisco Bay Area, 1945-2000_, co-edited with Steve Anker and Kathy Geritz;_Ant Farm 1968-1978_, co-edited with Constance Lewallen; and his recent solo effort, _Media Burn: Ant Farm and the Making of An Image_."
-portraits:
+portraits: []
-  - media: 2021/05/steve-seid
 ---